Girl Scout Presentations

 Brownies compare and contrast their own senses with those of different marine mammals and discuss why the similarities and differences exist.
 Girls explore those senses further during activities that simulate various unique marine mammal senses.
 Program includes tour of the facility.

 PMMC’s Junior program that supports the ‘Get Moving!’ journey.
 This program also meets partial requirements for the Animal Habitats Badge

 Juniors learn marine mammals use energy to maintain their bodies, move both in and out of water, regulate body temperature, and migrate.
 Girls further explore some of these concepts during a mock marine mammal rescue and rehabilitation.
 Program includes tour of the facility.

 PMMC’s Cadette program supports the ‘It’s Your Story Tell It!’ journey.

 Cadettes explore the role of media in explaining human impact on the ocean environment.
-Girls create media that represents reality using tablets to film and create their own public service announcements (PSAs) on an environmental issue they learned about during the program.
+Girls create their own public service announcements (PSAs) on one of the environmental issues they learned about during the program.
 PSAs are then posted on PMMC’s education YouTube channel to share with others.
 Program includes tour of the facility.